paigeadelethompson/linux-kernel-builds/README.md

 - build-essential (gcc, automake, autoconf)
 - libncurses development headers (package name depends on your distribution)
 - mkinitrd, dracut, or mkinitramfs (depends on your distribution)
-- linux-firmware *this is typically a package made available perhaps with this name or another depending on your distribution but it can be manually installed from:* https://github.com/endlessm/linux-firmware
+- linux-firmware *this is typically a package made available perhaps with this name or another depending on your distribution but it can be manually installed from:* https://github.com/endlessm/linux-firmware If you're not aware, kernel modules sometimes retrieve these firmware blobs from a directory in `/lib` when the module is loaded.
+Also, `mkinitrd` and `dracut` will include some of the firmwares in the ramdisk when it is buitl depending on your distribution's specific configuration and hardware requirements.

 # Build steps
 1. `git clone https://github.com/torvalds/linux.git /usr/src/linux-git`